Gringo Loco

-Charlie Santo (born July 20, 1985), better known by the ring name Gringo Loco, is an American professional wrestler, currently performing on the independent circuit.
-He is best known for his tenure with Game Changer Wrestling (GCW), Major League Wrestling, AAW Wrestling and Absolute Intense Wrestling.
+Charlie Santo (born July 20, 1985), better known by the ring name Gringo Loco, is an American professional wrestler.
+He is working Game Changer Wrestling (GCW), where is a promoted of the brand annual GCW Gringo Loco's The Wrld On Lucha event series.
+He also performs on the independent circuit.

 Career

 Santo began his career in 2000, wrestling on the independent circuit in Mexico.
 He made his Game Changer Wrestling debut in 2018.
 Throughout 2021 and 2022, he made several appearances for Major League Wrestling and Game Changer Wrestling.

 On August 30, 2023, he made his All Elite Wrestling debut on Rampage, teaming with Kip Sabian, losing to El Hijo del Vikingo and Nick Wayne.
 He made his AEW Collision debut on July 20, 2024, losing to the debuting Hologram.

 Since 2021, Game Changer Wrestling has held the annual GCW Gringo Loco's The Wrld On Lucha pay-per-view event.